 It occurs during the course of any normal cough or cold.
 The mucus secreted in the lungs is a great breeding ground for bacteria and viruses.
 Over several days, the germs multiply enough to create an infected pocket of mucus and pus.
 That is why our lungs are designed to cough during an illness – to cough out the pockets of mucus before an infection sets in.

-The major symptoms of pneumonia are:
+The major symptoms are:

 - Moderate to severe cough – often junky sounding, but not always.